turingtechPK/frontend-hiring-test-3/README.md

 - **call_type** - can be a `missed`, `answered` or `voicemail` call.

-## Submission
+## Code Submit
+Please organize, design, test and document your code as if it were going into production.
 Fork this repository and send us a pull request.
-We'll review it and get back to you in order to talk about your code!
+We will review it and get back to you in order to talk about your code!

-Contact us at jobs@aircall.io if you need more details.
+Contact us at hr@turingtechnologies.org if you need more details.

+__Feel free to apply!
+Drop us a line with your Linkedin/Github/AnySocialProfileWhereYouAreActive at hr@turingtechnologies.org__

+All the best and happy coding.